 A Professional account costs $39.99/month and gives you access to premium tools such as inventory access, monthly reports, promotional offers, etc. Amazon doesn’t take any cut from your completed orders.

-By simple mathematics, if you are selling more than 40 items as an Individual seller, it’s time to go with the Professional account.
-The one time is the only amount you will pay and you are free to set some of your rules as you prefer.
+By simple mathematics, if you sell more than 40 items as an Individual seller, it’s time to go with the Professional account.
+The one-time is the only amount you will pay, and you are free to set some of your rules as you prefer.

 Which One Is Better for You?

 The choice simply depends on the requirement and scale of your business.
-Mind you, a Professional account is a must to sell some expensive and luxury items on Amazon such as watches, collectibles items, videos, jewelry, and much more.
+Mind you, a Professional account is a must to sell some expensive and luxury items on Amazon, such as watches, collectables items, videos, jewellery, and much more.
 Also, A professional account will allow you to set the shipping rates and collect sales tax, which can contribute to some income as well.

 So if you want to sell any of those products, you have no choice but to go with the Professional account.
-However, if you are selling casual items and want to keep your expenditures low, better start with an Individual account.
+However, if you sell casual items and want to keep your expenditures low, you better start with an Individual account.

-Usually, electronic items, computers, accessories, and jewelry have a higher referral fee, compared to clothing, pet supplies, stationary, etc.
+Usually, electronic items, computers, accessories, and jewellery have a higher referral fee compared to clothing, pet supplies, stationary, etc.

 Now, you are aware of all the direct costs you will have to pay while selling on Amazon.
 Let’s talk about some hidden costs that you need to know before you choose a product to sell and set up your inventory.

 Amazon offers a very lenient, sometimes unconditional return policy, especially for Prime members.
 As a seller, it’s not very positive news for you since you have to pay a return fee for every valid return order processed.

 However, there are a few product categories for which no return processing fee is applicable.
 A few examples are: